 Interview With Edward Snowden

 In this interview (35 min.) recorded in March 2014, Edward Snowden reflects on his revelation of classified material.
 What made him do it?
 Has he committed a crime?
 Has he put the security of nations at risk?
 Was it a brave and admirable thing to do?
-Watch the interview.
+Watch the interview on TED.
 It is recommended to use the English subtitles.